xray-forge/xray-16-types/docs/guide/typedefs.md

 # Ambient Typedefs

 Ambient typedefs describe X-Ray globals and bundled Lua libraries.
-They are not modules to import; add them to `compilerOptions.types` or reference them with `/// <reference types="..." />`.
+They are not modules to import.
+Add the entries your runtime provides to `compilerOptions.types`, or reference them with `/// <reference types="..." />`.

 | Typedef                      | Provides                                                                                                      |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------- |